pauleanderson/data-science-training-workshop-3/README.md

-# transfer-learning-example
+# Transfer learning example
-Example of transfer learning for image classification
+Build an image classifier in five minutes using transfer learning!